Alzheimer's disease in African Americans: Prevalence and incidence

 In 2020, approximately 5.8 million Americans over the age of 65 (or approximately 1 in 10 people in that age group) had AD.
 Risk for the disease increases with age, with 32% of people over the age of 85 living with AD.
 The number of AD patients will increase rapidly in the coming years, as the majority of the Baby Boomer generation has reached the age of 65 and the population of Americans over the age of 65 is projected to grow to 88 million by 2050.

 African Americans are about twice as likely to have AD as Caucasians, and the prevalence of AD in African Americans is higher than that in any other racial group.
 21.3% of African Americans over the age of 70 have AD, a much higher prevalence than the national average.
-The risk of dementia (not limited to AD) among relatives of African Americans who have AD is 43.7%, suggesting a strong role of genetics in disease onset.
+The risk of dementia (not limited to AD) among relatives of African Americans who have AD is 43.7%, suggesting a strong role of environmental factors in disease onset.
 The incidence of AD in African Americans is also the highest out of all racial groups.
 The age-adjusted incidence rate per 1,000 people per year is 26.6 for African Americans, compared to the overall average of 21.7.

 Neuroinflammation

-Neuroinflammation has been suggested to play a prominent role in the pathogenesis of AD due to the discovery of increased levels of inflammatory markers in AD patients and the identification of genes that are associated with innate immune functions, such as TREM2 and CD33, as AD risk genes.
-The exact mechanism is still unclear, but a leading hypothesis is that neuroinflammation exacerbates amyloid beta and tau pathologies.
-Positron emission tomography (PET) scanning also showed increased microglia activation (inflammation) in the brains of AD patients.
-Microglia acts as the macrophage for the Central nervous system (CNS), and its main functions include maintenance of neuronal networks and injury repairs.

-There is an increased level of inflammation markers, such as IL-1β, MIG, TRAIL, and FADD, in the brains of African Americans compared to Caucasians.
+Neuroinflammation has been suggested to play a prominent role in the pathogenesis of AD due to the discovery of increased levels of inflammatory markers in AD patients; There is an increased level of inflammation markers, such as IL-1β, MIG, TRAIL, and FADD, in the brains of African Americans compared to Caucasians.
 Furthermore, the NLPR3 inflammasome that is thought to be critically involved in AD has increased activation in African Americans.
 Evidence also suggests a stronger association between the level of IL-8 (an inflammation marker) and cognitive performance in African Americans than Caucasians.

 Cognitive decline and mild cognitive impairment

-Cognitive decline is a hallmark of Alzheimer's disease.
-Because AD involves neuropathological changes in the cortex and hippocampus, AD patients often show deficits in learning, memory, and language, and the precise nature and severity of the cognitive decline also reflects disease progression.